RsdNoob/text-analysis/README.md

 ## Insights

 - Doing an exploratory data analysis (EDA) on the data is useful since it can later in improving the data, e.g. text cleaning.
-- Text cleaning is important in text analysis since it improves or worsens the discovery of insgihts.
+- Text cleaning is important in text analysis since it improves or worsens the discovery of insights.
-- Even though it is **Basic** Analysis, there are still a lot of insights that can be discovered.
 - If the words **juice**, **juices**, **beverage** and **beverages** are not removed, they will show up as the most frequent words.
 - Removing duplicates is important in text cleaning, since if it is not done, then insights from collocations will be affected.
 It is possible that useless bi-grams or tri-grams may show up.
 - Unsupervised learning is useful if there is no labelled data available.